The SCARF model of motivation

 Using the SCARF model for better products and services

-For product builders and service designers, use the SCARF model to engineer your offerings.
-Ideate on ways to build into your offering features :
+For product builders and service designers, use the SCARF model to engineer product and service features that motivate by design.
+For example:

-• integrations that establish connection and relatedness (e.g. make collaboration easy)
+- Integrations that establish connection and relatedness (e.g. make sharing and collaboration easy)

 More than anything, watch out for when your customers are not adopting your offering.
-Troubleshoot from the frame of motivation, examining the five domains and looking for problems.
+Troubleshoot their motivation by examining the five domains and looking for problems.

 Using the SCARF model for better marketing